jeffvance/openshift-ceph-ex/mysql_ceph_host/README.md

 Follow the instructions [here](../MYSQL.md) to initialize and validate containerized mysql.

 ### Defining the Pod Spec File:
 The [pod spec](mysql.yaml) uses a mysql image, defines the password as an environment variable, and maps the container's volume (/var/lib/mysql) to the host's volume (/opt/mysql) where the database resides.
-Before we can create this pod we need to set the selinux context on the OSE host's directory (/opt/mysql) where the database lives.
-Selinux should remain enabled/enforcing:
+Before we can create this pod we need to set the selinux context on each OSE host's directory (/opt/mysql) where the mysql pod can be scheduled.
+This will grant mysql access to the files it needs.
+The step is repeated on each scheduleable OSE node since the pod could land at any of these hosts.
+Note: selinux should remain enabled/enforcing:

 ```
+# on the OSE master host:
+$ oc get nodes
+NAME              LABELS                                   STATUS
+192.168.122.179   kubernetes.io/hostname=192.168.122.179   Ready,SchedulingDisabled
+192.168.122.254   kubernetes.io/hostname=192.168.122.254   Ready

+# on each scheduleable OSE node:
 $ chcon -Rt svirt_sandbox_file_t /opt/mysql
 $ ls -dZ /opt/mysql
 drwxr-xr-x. polkitd ssh_keys system_u:object_r:svirt_sandbox_file_t:s0 /opt/mysql

 $ getenforce
-Enforcing
+Enforcing  # correct value
 ```

 Now we can create the mysql pod: